 Because workflow processes are made online and can be collaborated on, they can be manipulated and adjusted very easily.
 This means you can create a workflow process that’s flexible and responsive to environmental changes, something that has never been possible before online whiteboards.

-Having an adaptable workflow process means that people can easily change their approach to problem-solving depending on what the needs of the team are.
+Having an adaptable workflow process means that people can easily change their problem-solving approach depending on the team’s needs.
 This adaptability creates rapid team response, not only for changing situations but existing ones too.

-Not only does mapping a workflow process increases employee response time, but it can also point out areas that can be automated.
-For example, maybe through diagramming you find customer response areas that can be automated with a response email.
+Not only does mapping a workflow process increase employee response time, but it can also point out areas that can be automated.
+For example, maybe through diagramming, you find customer response areas that can be automated with a response email.
 This is just one example of a route to issue automation that is exposed by the creation of a workflow process.

 It’s extremely likely that you already have multiple different workflow processes operating in your workplace, and identifying these is a great way to begin optimizing them.
 The first step might be looking at common problems that your team solves, then writing down the steps taken to accomplish your goals.
 After doing this, you can begin creating your workflow process.

 Hopefully, this guide has helped with your understanding of how using a workflow process can be an incredibly effective tool to improve your team’s efficiency.
-If you want to learn more about virtual workshops make sure you check out Fresco.
+If you want to learn more about improving your efficiency through task management, make sure you check out Fresco.